Ovyerus/gfh/README.md

 Pull this repository and run `cargo build --release`, and look for the `gfh` and `gfh-keygen` binaries in `./target/release/`.

+When building from source or from Cargo, on Linux you will need the following
+packages: `pkg-config libpcsclite-dev libudev-dev`

 ## License